 Piglettes by Clementine Beauvais

 This is my second pick from the brilliant French author Clementine Beauvais, and it’s not even really set in Paris, but I couldn’t resist including it as I adored this book.
 After being voted the three ugliest girls in school by their classmates, the three ‘Piglettes’ – Mireille, Astrid and Hakima – climb aboard their bikes and set off on a summer roadtrip to Paris, with fame and adventure in store.
-Witty, quirky and joyful, it’s an absolute treat.
+Witty, irreverent and joyful, it’s an absolute treat.

 And finally, there’s Taylor & Rose Secret Agents: Peril in Paris